pdxjohnny/an-interpretation-of-texts/README.md

-# Unveiling Deception: The New Covenant's Path to the Nameless Divine
+# The New Covenant's Path to the Nameless Divine

 **Abstract:**